 One ministry we know is working to create space for struggles and doubts to be safely heard.
 They now close each session of their fifth-and-sixth-grade group with 56 seconds of silence where kids can write down any question on a note card.
 The hope is to make asking questions a normal part of faith development starting in early adolescence, even if those questions don’t all get answered right away.

-Another church from our first Sticky Faith Cohort is working hard to create space for doubt in the midst of its Confirmation program.
+Another church from one of our Sticky Faith Cohorts is working hard to create space for doubt in the midst of its Confirmation program.
 At the conclusion of the six-month process, most students write a statement of faith.
 Last year one student felt safe enough to write a “Statement of Doubt” instead.
 This allowed her to share openly with the community that her own journey of faith wasn’t yet at the place of trusting Christ.
 Several months later, she came to the point where she had wrestled through her doubts and decided to be baptized as an expression of her newfound trust.
 Alongside her were several adults who had supported her, prayed for her, and walked with her through her valley of doubt to the other side of faith.

 2. Learning to Lament

 While scripture doesn’t always give us answers to all our questions, the Bible does have a surprising place where doubts and struggles are freely expressed: the book of Psalms.
-While we tend to think of the Psalms as a book of praises, the writers of the Hebrew songs and prayers that became their worship book were not afraid to ask God to show up in the midst of ugly situations.
+While we tend to think of the psalms as a book of praises, the writers of the Hebrew songs and prayers that became their worship book were not afraid to ask God to show up in the midst of ugly situations.
 Out of the 150 psalms, over one-third are considered laments.
 7

 A lament can be defined simply as a cry out to God.
 It’s both an act of grief and of asking for help.
 In fact, lament is usually something we do in the dark places—often the darkest points of our life journeys.
 For example, Psalm 88 ends with the phrase, “darkness is my closest friend” (v.
 18).